Before you begin

 When you apply a certificate-based signature, Acrobat uses a hashing algorithm to generate a message digest, which it encrypts using your private key.
-Acrobat embeds the encrypted message digest in the PDF, certificate details, signature image, and a version of the document when it was signed.
+Acrobat embeds the encrypted message digest in the PDF, certificate details, signature image, and a document version when signed.

-The Sign > Work with Certificates panel lets you apply two types of certificate-based signatures.
-You can certify a document attest to its content or approve a document with the Sign With Certificate option.
+The Use a certificate tool lets you apply two types of certificate-based signatures.
+You can Certify a document, attest to its content or approve a document with the Digitally sign option.

-When you sign with a certificate, the signature is considered an approval signature.
+When you Digitally sign with a certificate, the signature is considered an approval signature.

 You can expedite the signing process and optimize your results by making the following preparations in advance.

 Some situations require using particular digital IDs for signing.
 For example, a corporation or government agency can require individuals to use only digital IDs issued by that agency to sign official documents.
 Inquire about the digital signature policies of your organization to determine the appropriate source of your digital ID.

 Get a digital ID from your own organization, buy a digital ID (see the Adobe website for security partners), or create a self-signed one.
 See Create a self-signed digital ID.
 You can’t apply a certificate-based signature without a digital id.

 Signing workflow preferences control what you can see and do when the signing dialog box opens.
 You can allow certain actions, hide and display data fields, and change how content affects the signing process.
 Setting signing preferences impacts your ability to see what you are signing.
 For information on the available signing preferences, see “Signing Workflow Preferences” in the Digital Signature Guide.

 Seed values offer additional control to document authors by letting them specify which choices signers can make when signing a document.
 By applying seed values to signature fields in unsigned PDFs, authors can customize options and automate tasks.
 They can also specify signature requirements for items such as certificates and timestamp servers.
 For more information about customizing signatures using seed values, see the Digital Signature Guide.